 The financial statements have been prepared on the going concern basis which assumes that the company will continue in operational existence for the foreseeable future.
-The validity of this assumption depends on the continuing financial support provided by Bank of Scotland Ptc.
+The validity of this assumption depends on the continuing financial support provided by Lloyds TSB Bank plc.
 After making appropriate enquiries, the directors believe that it is appropriate for the financial statements to be prepared on the going concern basis.